AntonBuus/MLME_AntonBuusHansen/README.md

-# MED701
+# MLME Anton Buus Hansen
+This is the repository containing the hand-in for the MLME-miniproject.
 Semester project on the 7th semester of MSc in Medialogy.